 - 24 credit points of core units

 - Students also complete one zero credit point academic integrity module.

 Standard entry requirements

-- Year 12 or equivalent: Units 3 and 4 - a study score of at least 30 in English (EAL) or 25 in English other than EAL
+- VCE Units 3 and 4: a study score of at least 30 in English EAL (English as an additional language) or at least 25 in English other than EAL or equivalent.

 The Bachelor of Human Resource Management (Psychology) is accredited by the Australian Human Resources Institute (AHRI).

 Credit for prior learning may be offered to applicants who have successfully completed post-secondary studies; Completion of the course also provides students with an APAC accredited three-year degree in psychology;This allows students to then undertake additional study in pursuit of professional registration as a practising psychologist through the Psychology Board of Australia (PBA).

 |Campus||Fees||Entry||Mid year intake||Attendance|

 |Melbourne Burwood||International: $110,592||Yes|